Cucumber-Diseases/cucumber-diseases-java/README.md

 5. Open  from the file tree on the left and wait for the Java installation to finish.

 6. After the installation is done, you can open files via the Java Project explorer, edit the code, and select _Run Tests_ on either the test folder or the _RunAllCucumberTests_ class file.

+> [!NOTE]
+> Another possibility to use Gitpod is [Gitpod with VS Code Desktop](https://www.gitpod.io/docs/references/ides-and-editors/vscode).

 ## 📝 Refactoring Exercises